 There is no need to capture the "screen only".
-It's okay to grab a few buttons or even the entire CDU keyboard, as you can see in the pictures below.
-Some cameras cannot focus when you come to close, so it's actually better to keep some distance and make a sharp image.
+It's fine to grab a few buttons from CDU keyboard, as you can see in the images below.
+Some cameras can't focus if you get too close, so it's actually better to keep some distance and get a sharp image.

-The built-in document scanner will automatically detect and grab the CDU display, as shown here:
+The built-in document scanner will automatically detect and grab the CDU screen, as shown here:

 There is just 1 important key point: You must align the camera with the top of the display!

 When you press the Insert Data button:

 - Hours (Out/Off/On/In) from the ACARS are stored in your flight record.
 Any hours that are already in the flight record, are overwritten.

 - Hours from the ACARS are converted from UTC to the time mode of your app (UTC, Local, Base).

 - Some avionics show current flight and last flight on the same page (e.g. Boeing 787 Dreamliner).
 For these displays, the CURRENT FLIGHT hours are taken, if complete.
 Else, the PREVIOUS FLIGHT hours are taken.